-Works on classical planning that consider game features exist, and they can easily be located in the landscape of decision problems we have considered.
-Typically, our controller (resp. distributed strategy) synthesis problem subsumes conditional planning with full (resp. partial) observability [34].
-Also, conformant planning (partial information where the plan is a sequence of actions) corresponds to a particular case of our distributed strategy synthesis problem where $Agt{\exists} = \{\exists\}$, $Agt{\forall} = \{\forall\}$ are singletons, and \exists is blind, i.e., all actions in A{\forall} are indistinguishable for her.
+The problems we considered generalise main extensions of classical planning with game features: conditional planning with full (resp. partial) observability [Rintanen, 2004] is subsumed by our controller (resp. distributed strategy) synthesis problem.
+Also, conformant planning (partial information where the plan is a sequence of actions) corresponds to a particular case of our distributed strategy synthesis problem where $Agt{\exists} = \{\exists\}, Agt{\forall} = \{\forall\}$ are singletons, and \exists is blind, i.e. all actions in A{\forall} are indistinguishable for her.
 Blindness and uniformity assumption make that the strategies of \exists can be seen as sequential plans.

 Moreover, the decision problems we have considered go well beyond classical planning by addressing, e.g. distributed planning with cooperative or/and adversarial features.
-We are thus confronted in a DEL setting to issues usually met in game theory, as witnessed by the undecidability of the distributed strategy synthesis problem for rather simple action models (Theorem 20).
+We are thus confronted in a DEL setting to issues usually met in game theory, as witnessed by the undecidability of the distributed strategy synthesis problem for rather simple action models (Theorem 7).
 However, the DEL perspective we propose offers a language to specify actions (preconditions, postconditions, and epistemic relations between actions) that may help identifying yet unknown decidable cases.

-We note that our results should transfer to Game Description Language, equivalent to DEL [18].
+We note that our results should transfer to Game Description Language, equivalent to DEL [Engesser et al., 2018].

 One interesting extension of the unifying setting of DEL games would be to consider concurrent games, where players execute actions concurrently, but this will require to first generalise the product operation of DEL.
-Another direction would be to consider richer objectives such as ones expressed in epistemic temporal logic, which can express not only reachability but also safety or liveness objectives for instance.
+Another direction would be to consider richer objectives such as ones expressed in epistemic temporal logic.